xataio/pgstream/README.md

 Start will require the configuration to be provided, either via environment variables, config file or a combination of both.
 There are some sample configuration files provided in the repo that can be used as guidelines.

-Example running pgstream with postgres->opensearch:
+Example running pgstream with postgres -> opensearch:
 ```
 ./pgstream start -c pg2os.env --log-level trace
 ```

-Example running pgstream with postgres->kafka, and in a separate terminal, kafka->opensearch:
+Example running pgstream with postgres -> kafka, and in a separate terminal, kafka->opensearch:
 ```
 ./pgstream start -c pg2kafka.env --log-level trace
 ./pgstream start -c kafka2os.env --log-level trace
 ```

-The start command will parse the configuration provided, and decide based on it the modules that need to be started.
-It requires at least one listener and one processor to be configured.
+The start command will parse the configuration provided, and initialise the configured modules.
+It requires at least one listener and one processor.

 ## Tracking schema changes